 Forming and cultivating lasting partnerships improves our success and strengthens our ability to serve.
 Ohio Shared Services (OSS) is committed to working in new ways to grow and operate this exciting business model.
-Our partnerships with agencies, Ohio Civil Service Employees Association (OCSEA), private sector shared service leaders, and the Ohio business community ensure we have a constant stream of ideas for improvement.
+Our partnerships with agencies, Ohio Civil Service Employees Association (OCSEA) and the Ohio business community ensure we have a constant stream of ideas for improvement.

 The Ohio Civil Services Employee Association (OCSEA) is very important to Ohio Shared Services.
 The OCSEA plays a pivotal role in the development of Ohio Shared Services Associates.
 Partnership with the largest collective bargaining unit in the state of Ohio has helped develop an employee culture that is customer service-centered, embraces change and operational excellence, and focuses on teamwork.